 About SEEKCommons

-What can Open Science (OS) contribute to the present and future of socio-environmental research?
-Why is this question worth pursuing through a distributed network of STS researchers, Open Science practitioners, and socio-environmental researchers working with climate-impacted communities?
+How can Open Science (OS) contribute to the present and future of socio-environmental research?
+Why is this question worth pursuing through a distributed network of STS researchers, OS practitioners, and socio-environmental researchers working with climate-impacted communities?

 -

-STS Research: Empirical research on the current state of “Open Science” projects in socio-environmental research.
-This is one of the key components of the project that will inform all the activities for the upcoming years of the project.
+STS Research: Empirical study of the current state of “Open Science” in socio-environmental research.
+This is one of the key components of the project that informs all the others.

 -

-Network Convenings: Regular virtual and in-person convenings will bring together network members, fellows, and guest speakers to share research findings and challenges, as well as build consensus on how to advance common technologies and collaborative work.
+Network Convenings: Virtual and in-person meetings are frequently organized with network members, fellows, and guest speakers to share research findings and challenges, but also to discuss how to sustain common tools and infrastructures for collaborative work.

 -